 The owners of a long-established professional services business were finding it difficult to agree a succession strategy, causing internal tensions and hampering the growth of the company.
 I mediated between the owners over an extended period, and helped them to arrange funding to buy out one of the partners, thus avoiding a potentially damaging split.
 The company has since gone on to thrive, winning multiple industry awards.

-The 50/50 founding partners of a 25 year-old medical practice had, over many years drifted apart in terms of vision, strategy and day-to-day working practices.
-This to the extent that half of their team were loyal to one partner, the other half to the other, some barely on speaking terms.
-Morale was rock bottom, staff turnover was off the scale (any wonder?); the practice was stuck.
+The 50/50 founding partners of a 25-year-old medical practice had, over many years drifted apart in terms of vision, strategy and day-to-day working practices.
+It had reached the point that half of their team were loyal to one partner, the rest to the other — some barely on speaking terms.
+Morale was rock bottom, staff turnover was off the scale (any wonder?).
+The practice was stuck.
 One of the partners invited me in to see what I could do.
 After carrying out a RealityCheck®, I recommended that one partner buy the other out.
-Over a nine-month period, I mediated between the partners, helped them negotiate an amicable split, which included advising them both up to and including Heads of Terms ready to hand to their respective lawyers.
+Over a nine-month period, I mediated between the partners, helping them to negotiate an amicable split, which included advising them both up to and including preparing Heads of Terms ready to hand to their respective lawyers.
 During this time, I regularly assured the team that all would be well, which had a positive effect on staff turnover.
-The most satisfying - and touching - part of this project occurred after the partners had signed their agreement.
-I suggested they hold a whole team meeting to announce their agreement.
-As they were speaking, one of the partners started sobbing (previously unimaginable), then the other.
-They hugged, the team applauded; there were even tears in the eyes of some of the most “seen-it-all-before” team members!
+The most satisfying — and touching — part of this project occurred after the partners had signed their agreement.
+I had suggested that they hold a whole team meeting to announce their agreement.
+As they were speaking, one of the partners started sobbing (previously unimaginable).
+Then the other started.
+They hugged, the team applauded; there were even tears in the eyes of some of the most 'seen-it-all-before' team members!
 The practice has since gone from strength to strength.